standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

   Rust code includes documentation and tests.
 - There is an active [Rust fuzzing] community to improve the state of Rust packages and other software.
+- There is only one implementation so they don't suffer the fragmentation that the existence of multiple compilers causes for C.

 Over the last few months, I have been trying to understand one more part of the story: